WorkManager is a legacy helper class to handle a queue of WorkUnit objects using an event-based execution model.

 To facilitate understanding, we use the term Operation to refer to the work carried out by each individual WorkUnit.

-The WorkManager class enables the execution of either a single operation or all operations in the queue, either synchronously or asynchronously.
+In this model, the WorkManager class enables the execution of either a single operation or all operations in the queue, either synchronously or asynchronously.
 If an object that implements the ISupportWorkManager interface is provided as a parameter, asynchronous execution becomes possible.

 private WorkManager<ReadOBJ> _readMultiObj;